 As kids spend more time out in the world, at school and with their friends, they begin to gather messages from lots of new places.
 They are also more aware of what they hear and read in advertisements, on television and in the movies.
-Children will need your help as they try to make sense of all that new information.
+Children will need your help as they try to make sense of new information.

-• Model good listening skills by paying attention, allowing your child to speak without being interrupted and repeating back to your children what they said to be sure you understood.
+Model good listening skills by paying attention, allowing your child to speak without being interrupted and repeating back to your children what they said to be sure you understood.

-Practice ways to say "no" with your children by describing situations that may make them uncomfortable, such as someone inviting them to ride their bikes in an area you have set as off-limits or someone asking them for help to cheat on a test.
+➤ Help your child practice saying "no" by describing situations that may make them uncomfortable, such as someone inviting them to ride their bikes in an area you have set as off-limits or someone asking them for help to cheat on a test.